 What is Pork Chashu Donburi?

 Chashu is a tender pork dish made by slow-cooking pork belly in a simple broth and then marinating it in soy sauce, sake, and mirin.
-It is most commonly served on ramen, but can also be used in other dishes such as donburi or fried rice (chahan).
+It is most commonly served on ramen but can also be used in other dishes such as donburi or fried rice (chahan).

 While originally from Cantonese cuisine, Japanese Chashu is different in that it is braised and marinated with a teriyaki-like flavor.

-Chashu is usually rolled before cooking which results in a beautiful swirl pattern when cut into slices.
+Chashu is usually rolled before cooking, resulting in a beautiful swirl pattern when cut into slices.
 The end cuts are often used to make chashu don or fried rice, which are meals served exclusively to employees in ramen restaurants called “makanai meshi (まかない飯).”
-Some of these makanai dishes have gained popularity and made it onto menus across Japan, such as Omurice, Chicken Nanban, and Taiwan Ramen.

 Pierce a block of pork belly on both sides and pat it dry with kitchen paper.
 Starting with the thinnest side, roll it up tightly and secure with butchers string or a net.

 Place the pork in a large pot and fill with cold water until submerged.
-Bring to boil over medium-high heat and scoop out any scum that floats to the top.
+Bring to a boil over medium-high heat and scoop out any scum that floats to the top.
 Once boiling, lower the heat to a simmer.

 Remove the pork from the pot and place in a ziplock bag.
 Transfer 250ml of the pork stock to a small saucepan.